By Dr. Mercola

 Physiologist and biochemist Ray Peat, Ph.D. considers coconut oil an antioxidant,4 due to its stability and resistance to oxidation and free radical formation.
 Besides that, coconut oil also has potent antimicrobial activity.
 (About 50 percent of the fat in coconut oil is lauric acid that your body converts into monolaurin, which has anti-viral, anti-bacterial and anti-protozoa properties.
 Capric acid, another coconut fatty acid present in smaller amounts, also has antimicrobial activity.)

-All of these features make it a good choice for skin applications.
+All of these features make coconut oil a good choice for skin applications.
 Coconut oil is perhaps one of the most useful ingredients you can keep in your house.
 A previous article by Delicious Obsessions5 lists no less than 122 creative uses for this household staple, including 21 DIY coconut oil skin care recipes.6 For example, you can use it as a base for body scrubs, homemade deodorant, toothpaste, hand and body cream, lip balm—even bug repellent.

 A 5-Step Shower Routine for Tackling Dry Skin